Top recommendations for my Bathroom Cupboard - the Essentials

 A good wound healing ointment is worthwhile eg. Kiwiherb Calendula wound healing ointment, and Kiwiherb comfrey ointment for bruising.
 Make sure you have an ice pack in the freezer for all soft tissue injuries – (Rest, Ice, Compression, Elevation) – otherwise a bag of peas!

-Kiwiherb insect repellent and Skinnies natural sunblock are essential for the great outdoors.
+Kiwiherb or SAFE insect repellent and Skinnies natural sunblock are essential for the great outdoors.

 Aloe vera is great as an after sun lotion, and for burns.
 Grow the plant or have a tube of it.
 Burns must be treated first under cold running water to get the heat out of the affected site.
 This may be 20 minutes or longer...You may need medical attention.